 This symbol denotes a withdrawal in writing from a course.
 Students who withdraw from a course by the last day of classes in the semester will not have a “WD” noted on their transcript.
 Thereafter, the student must take an examination or produce a paper (where the course is graded on the basis of a paper or the instructor agrees to allow a paper in lieu of examination).
 Failure to take an examination or produce a paper will result in an “FAB” unless for good cause, on timely application, the Executive Committee is willing to change the grade to a “WD.”
 A faculty member may require withdrawal with a grade of “WD” for poor attendance or for failure to make satisfactory progress.

-Grading guidelines for JD and LLM students have been adopted by the faculty effective fall 2008.
-These guidelines represent the faculty’s collective judgment that ordinarily the distribution of grades in any course will be within the limits suggested.
+Grading guidelines for JD and LLM students were adopted by the faculty effective fall 2008.
+These guidelines represented the faculty’s collective judgment that ordinarily the distribution of grades in any course will be within the limits suggested.
+An A + grade was also added.

-The guidelines for first-year JD courses are mandatory and binding on faculty members.
+The guidelines for first-year JD courses are mandatory and binding on faculty members; again noting that a mandatory percentage of B minus grades are no longer required.
 In addition, the guidelines with respect to the A+ grade are mandatory in all courses.
 In all other cases, the guidelines are only advisory.

 With the exception of the A+ rules, the guidelines do not apply at all to seminar courses, defined for this purpose to mean any course in which there are fewer than 28 students.